bgschiller/latex-therefore/README.md

 Tired of needing to come up with synonyms for 'Therefore,' in your mathematical writing?
 Ponder no longer!
 This LaTeX package provides a macro to carefully select one of a multitude of choices.

+As an example, please see [sqrt_two.pdf](https://www.dropbox.com/s/r4s9c6bx6jynksv/sqrt_two.pdf).

 This project was inspired by the thread at http://www.reddit.com/r/math/comments/1gov71/mathematical_writing_synonyms_for_therefore/ particularly perpetual_motion's comment: We need a command that would just insert one at random.

-If you have suggestions for more phrases to include, feel free to fork/pull the repo, or just email me at bgschiller@gmail.com
+If you have suggestions for more phrases to include or want to write another example proof, feel free to fork/pull the repo.
+If you're not on GitHub, feel free to email me your additions at bgschiller@gmail.com.

 Usage
 -----